jawache/principles-green/src/index.md

 ---
 # Introduction

-**Sustainable Software Engineering** is a new emerging discipline at the intersection of climate, software practices and architecture, electricity markets, hardware and data centre design.
+**Sustainable Software Engineering** is a new emerging discipline at the intersection of climate science, software practices and architecture, electricity markets, hardware and data centre design.

 The **Principles of Sustainable Software Engineering** are a core set of competencies needed to define, build and run sustainable software applications.